 In October 2005, the Board of Supervisors adopted, and the Mayor approved, Ordinance No. 216-05, which established a new capital planning process for the City.
 The legislation requires that the City develop and adopt a 10-year capital expenditure plan for City-owned facilities and infrastructure.
 It also created the Capital Planning Committee ("CPC") and the Capital Planning Program ("CPP").
-The CPC, composed of other City finance and capital project officials, makes recommendations to the Mayor and Board of Supervisors on all of the City's capital expenditures.
+The CPC makes recommendations to the Mayor and Board of Supervisors on the City's capital expenditures and plans.
+The CPC reviews and submits the Capital Plan, Capital Budget, and issuances of long-term debt for approval.
+The CPC is chaired by the City Administrator and includes the President of the Board of Supervisors, the Mayor's Budget Director, the Controller, the City Planning Director, the Director of Public Works, the Airport Director, the Executive Director of the Municipal Transportation Agency, the General Manager of the Public Utilities System, the General Manager of the Recreation and Parks Department, and the Executive Director of the Port of San Francisco.
 To help inform CPC recommendations, the CPP staff, under the direction of the City Administrator, review and prioritize funding needs; project and coordinate funding sources and uses; and provide policy analysis and reports on interagency capital planning.